w3c/wot-marketing/material/wot_explainer_notes.md

 * Staging: Far-away view of vineyard (maybe animation that zooms in from clouds...)
 * Comments:
    - Should gender-specific "his" be changed to gender-neutral "their" or perhaps to "her"?
-     We could also use "the winegrower" etc.  BTW is "winegrower" standard usage in English?
+     We could also use "the winegrower" etc, use plural "developers" (and "their" instead of "he"), etc.
+     To highlight this issue I have put all gender-specific names and pronouns in parenthesis, and suggested some alternative text that avoids the issue.
+   - Is "winegrower" standard usage in English?
      Or is "winemaker" better?
+     Later slides use "winemaker" and I think it's better.
-     There are also multiple people (winegrower, consultant) - these could be different genders.
-BTW text uses both "developer" and "consultant"; maybe we should pick one?
+   - There are also multiple people (winegrower/winemaker, consultant/developer) - these could be different genders.
+   - Later text also uses both "developer" and "consultant"; maybe we should pick one?
-     This issue applies to the entire text.
+     This stakeholder name inconsistency issue applies to the entire text.
-     To highlight this issue I have put all gender-specific pronouns in parenthesis, and suggested some alternative text that avoids the issue.
    - The original draft script had a female winegrower.
 What happened?
    - There is also the issue of race.
+     While it would be relatively easy to balance genders by having one male and one females since we have two stakeholders, race is not so easy since there are only two, and assigning specific races may have a polarizing effect instead.
+     Also racial mixes are different in different parts of the world, so a combination that makes sense in the US may just be odd in Singapore, and vice-versa.
-   - We could maybe avoid the whole issue by using animal characters (eg cat and rabbits...)
+   - We could avoid the whole bias issue by using non-gender-and-race specific animal characters (eg cat and rabbits...).

 ## Scene 2
 ![Scene02](script_images/Scene02.png)